ecoiahq/content-ops-starter/content/pages/digital-services.md

           textAlign: center
     subtitle: ''
     text: >+
-      <div style="text-align: center">We craft **tailored digital strategies**
+      <div style="text-align: center">We craft tailored digital strategies that
-      that don’t just get you seen—they get you remembered.
-Whether it’s **website development, SEO, or social media management**, we align every move with your brand’s mission, ensuring you connect with the right audience in the right way.</div>
+      don’t just get you seen—they get you remembered.
+Whether it’s website development, SEO, or social media management, we align every move with your brand’s mission, ensuring you connect with the right audience in the right way.</div>

     actions: []
     colors: bg-dark-fg-light